drago-ex/commerce/readme.md

  * Handles the 'customer' action.
  * Redirects based on whether carrier is selected and if the cart has items:
  * If no carrier but cart has items, redirects to 'delivery'.
- * If no carrier and cart is empty, redirect to 'default'.
+ * If no carrier and cart is empty, redirect to 'products'.
  */
 public function actionCustomer(): void
 {